pyaf/Image-classification-pytorch/logs.md

 So, what I'm gonna do now is reproduce this result in pytorch, and see what the heck am I doing wrong.

+# 13 Jul
+I've been playing with densenet keras starter kernel on kaggle, key takeaways are that generalization is a big issue in this competition + the threshold we use for predicition,

+** What about 5 thresholds optimised for each class?

+So, now I've resnext101_32x4d_v0/1 pretrained on old data, gotta use them as basemodels to train on org data.

+* 13-7_resnext101_32x4d_v1_fold0_bgpreold: training on bgcolor with lr 1e-5, starting with model pretrained on bgcolor old data (weights/12-7_resnext101_32x4d_v1_fold0_bgcold/ckpt16.pth), val set best thresholding has been set to 0.5. total_folds = 7 (val set: ~15%), model being saved according to best loss, qwk is unstable metric to save upon.
+I won't be training it for long, can't afford overfitting. >> So, I submitted ckpt26.pth with threshold optimised with best performing public submission.csv: LB: 0.687 The model is getting biased towards class 0

+The distribution of old data is different than present data, we can't just add them up and train a model based on that, so now I'm gonna sample out data from old data such that it resembles the original data distribution

+Org data distribution, class wise, normalized: array([0.49290005, 0.10103768, 0.27280175, 0.05270344, 0.08055707])
+old data distribution, class wise, normalized: array([0.73478335, 0.06954962, 0.15065763, 0.02485338, 0.02015601])

+As it can be seen, old data is heavily biased towards class 0, the reason for my previous model's behaviour.

+So, now I'm gonna re-pretrain the model on old data and then train it on new one, fingers crossed, yayye never fucking give up.

+* 13-7_resnext101_32x4d_v1_fold0_bgcoldsamp: same as 12-7_resnext101_32x4d_v1_fold0_bgcold, but trained on 20k samples, sampled according to dist. of current comp.'s dataset.
+*
+>> Forgot to update the lr to 1e-3, it is being trained on 1e-4 that's why it's so slow to plateau :( ek aadmi itni saari cheese kare to kare kaise?
+I've stopped training at epoch 31, will continue from there in the morning, gotta sleep.

+A new experiment can be this: pretrain on a balanced external data, then use that model on to the original data,  what's say?

 # TODO: